 It’s a freestyle dual electric pump for daily use with a 2-phase expression technology to yield more milk within the shortest time.
 It’s equipped with a rechargeable battery to ensure that you can pump anywhere anytime.
 It has a backlit digital display, a memory button and a time to help you personalize and control your pumping sessions.

-Best manual breast pump for small breasts
+Manual pumps for small breasts

 Manual breast pumps are a good alternative or backup for an electric breast pump.
 Moms prefer manual pumps over the expensive electric pumps because of these reasons: